Rouzax/luxtronik-domoticz-plugin/README.md

   The heartbeat interval can be set (recommended between 15–30 seconds).
 Note that values greater than 30 seconds may trigger a Domoticz timeout warning, though the plugin continues to operate correctly.

 - **Multi-Language Support:**
-  Available languages include English, Polish, Dutch, German and French.
+  Available languages include:
+  - English
+  - Polish
+  - Dutch
+  - German
+  - French

 - **Robust Socket Communication:**
   Implements retry logic and verification of command echoes for reliable communication with the heat pump controller.